airbytehq/airbyte/airbyte-webapp-e2e-tests/README.md

 1) If you have not already done so, run `npm install` to install the e2e test dependencies.
 2) Build the OSS backend for the current commit with `SUB_BUILD=PLATFORM ../gradlew clean build`.
 3) Create the test database: `npm run createdbsource`.
+4) When running the connector builder tests, start the dummy API server: `docker run --rm -d -p 6767:6767 --network=airbyte_airbyte_internal --mount type=bind,source="$(pwd)"/dummy_api.js,target=/index.js --name=dummy_api node:16-alpine "index.js"`
-4) Start the OSS backend: `BASIC_AUTH_USERNAME="" BASIC_AUTH_PASSWORD="" VERSION=dev docker-compose --file ../docker-compose.yaml up`.
+5) Start the OSS backend: `BASIC_AUTH_USERNAME="" BASIC_AUTH_PASSWORD="" VERSION=dev docker-compose --file ../docker-compose.yaml up`.
 If you want, follow this with `docker-compose stop webapp` to turn off the dockerized frontend build; interactive cypress sessions don't use it.
-5) The following two commands will start a separate long-running server, so open another terminal window.
+6) The following two commands will start a separate long-running server, so open another terminal window.
 In it, `cd` into the `airbyte-webapp/` directory.
-6) If you have not already done so, run `npm install` to install the frontend app's dependencies.
+7) If you have not already done so, run `npm install` to install the frontend app's dependencies.
-7) Start the frontend development server with `npm start`.
+8) Start the frontend development server with `npm start`.
-8) Back in the `airbyte-webapp-e2e-tests/` directory, start the cypress test runner with `npm run cypress:open`.
+9) Back in the `airbyte-webapp-e2e-tests/` directory, start the cypress test runner with `npm run cypress:open`.

 ## Reproducing CI test results with `npm run cypress:ci` or `npm run cypress:ci:record`
 Unlike `npm run cypress:open`, `npm run cypress:ci` and `npm run cypress:ci:record` use the dockerized UI (i.e. they expect the UI at port 8000, rather than port 3000).
 If the OSS backend is running but you have run `docker-compose stop webapp`, you'll have to re-enable it with `docker-compose start webapp`.
 These trigger headless runs: you won't have a live browser to interact with, just terminal output.